ertyseidohl/pointsbot/README.md

 By [Erty](https://erty.me)

+Keeps track of "points" in a discord server.
+What do the points do?
+Nothing!
+But this keeps track of them.

+You can give points to users, send points between users, and take points away.

 ## Using Pointsbot

 You can send the `!help` command in any server where Pointsbot is hanging out (or a DM) to get an up-to-date list of commands.